 The Youth Boost represents a second payment of $10,000 that is paid after the eligible trainee or apprentice completes 12 months of employment (full time or part time) and is still employed at the time of claiming a payment.

 The Youth Boost attracts a maximum level of funding of $20,000.

 Payments may take up to ten working days to process after required documentation is received by DESBT.
 Payments are also subject to availability of funds.

 People who have undertaken a Skilling Queenslanders for Work program will attract a Work Start incentive for their private sector employer.
 An eligible person is someone who meets all of the following criteria:

-- has participated on a project under the Community Work Skills, Work Skills Traineeships, Get Set for Work, Ready for Work (Shorter participation times may be considered on a case-by-case basis upon application)
+- has participated for a minimum two months on Community Work Skills, Work Skills Traineeships, Get Set for Work, Youth Skills; or Ready for Work (Shorter participation times may be considered on a case-by-case basis upon application)

 - is registered in a Queensland declared traineeship or apprenticeship